 1.1 Applicability

-1.1.1 The Small Generator Interconnection Procedures (“SGIP”) and Small Generator Interconnection Agreement (“SGIA”) shall apply to Interconnection Requests, as defined in Attachment 1, pertaining to Small Generating Facilities, except that the SGIP and SGIA shall not apply to: (i) a retail customer interconnecting a new Generating Facility that will produce electric energy to be consumed only on the retail customer’s site; (ii) a request to interconnect a new Generating Facility to a distribution facility that is subject to the Tariff if the Generating Facility will not be used to make wholesale sales of electricity in interstate commerce; or (iii) a request to interconnect a Qualifying Facility (as defined by the Public Utility Regulatory Policies Act, as amended by the Energy Policy Act of 2005 and the regulations thereto), where the Qualifying Facility’s owner intent is to sell 100% of the Qualifying Facility’s output to its interconnected electric utility.
+1.1.1 The Small Generator Interconnection Procedures (“SGIP”) and Small Generator Interconnection Agreement (“SGIA”) shall apply to Interconnection Requests, as defined in Attachment 1, pertaining to Small Generating Facilities, except that the SGIP and SGIA shall not apply to: (i) a retail customer interconnecting a new Generating Facility that will produce electric energy to be consumed only on the retail customer’s site; (ii) a request to interconnect a new Generating Facility to a distribution facility that is subject to the Tariff if the Generating Facility will not be used to make wholesale sales of electricity in interstate commerce; (iii) a request to interconnect a Qualifying Facility (as defined by the Public Utility Regulatory Policies Act, as amended by the Energy Policy Act of 2005 and the regulations thereto), where the Qualifying Facility’s owner intent is to sell 100% of the Qualifying Facility’s output to its interconnected electric utility; or (iv) a Distributed Energy Resource that will be participating in the wholesale market exclusively through a Distributed Energy Resource Aggregation.
 In the event the SGIP and SGIA do not apply, the Interconnection Customer shall follow the applicable state tariff, rules or procedures regarding generator interconnections.

+A Distributed Energy Resource reviewed as part of a Distributed Energy Capacity Resource that qualifies in any Forward Capacity Auction that takes place prior to the effective date of Section III.6 (Distributed Energy Resource Aggregations), shall not be subject to the SGIP, provided that: i) the Distributed Energy Resource meets the requirements of, and is included in the Distributed Energy Capacity Resource as a single-resource Distributed Energy Resource Aggregation, ii) the Distributed Energy Capacity Resource was qualified as a resource composed of one or more Distributed Energy Resource Aggregations that are each single-resource aggregations; iii) each underlying Distributed Energy Resource has a valid state interconnection agreement, and iv) each of the underlying Distributed Energy Resources has received approval from the ISO for a Proposed Plan Application pursuant to Section I.3.9 of the Tariff, if applicable.
+Each Distributed Energy Resource Aggregation in such a Distributed Energy Capacity Resource shall comply with all requirements of Section III.6 of the Tariff (Distributed Energy Resource Aggregations) following its effective date.

 A request to interconnect a certified Small Generating Facility (See Attachments 3 and 4 for description of certification criteria) to the Interconnecting Transmission Owner’s Distribution System that is part of the Administered Transmission System shall be evaluated under the section 2 Fast Track Process if the eligibility requirements of section 2.1 are met.
 A request to interconnect a certified inverter-based Small Generating Facility no larger than 10 kilowatts (kW) (solely as a Network Resource) shall be evaluated under the Attachment 5 10 kW Inverter Process.
 A request to interconnect a Small Generating Facility no larger than 20 megawatts (MW) that does not meet the eligibility requirements of section 2.1, or does not pass the Fast Track Process or the 10 kW Inverter Process, shall be evaluated under the section 3 Study Process.